Gtlogic/gt-eslint-rules/docs/rules/empty-line-around-export.md

-# Enforce an empty line only before default exports and between multiline exports (empty-line-before-export)
+# Enforce an empty line only before default exports and between multiline exports (empty-line-around-export)

 ## Rule Details